amosyeboah/cyber-learning-log/notes/day-05-subnetting-basics.md

 A subnet is like dividing that neighborhood into smaller streets so traffic is easier to manage.

 ## 🧩 Why Do We Use Subnets?

-1. Better organization
+1. Better organization:
 You can group devices (computers, printers, servers, cameras) into sections.

-2. Better security
+2. Better security:
 You can isolate parts of the network.
 E.g., Guest WiFi can't access internal company systems.

-3. Better performance
+3. Better performance:
 Smaller networks = less congestion = faster performance.

-4. Easier troubleshooting
+4. Easier troubleshooting:
 If something breaks, you know exactly where to check.

+### As a SOC analyst, you need subnet knowledge to:
+1. Identify which subnet an attack is coming from

+2. Understand firewall rules

+3. Analyze logs and network flows

+4. Track malicious IPs within internal networks

+5. Segment networks to reduce damage in case of breaches

 ### 🔑 Important Terms
-# 1. IP Address
+### 1. IP Address

 Example: 192.168.1.10